-- U.S. Army Forces Central Command is the land component of USCENTCOM.
-Based in Kuwait, USARCENT is responsible for land operations in an area encompassing 4.6 million square miles (1.5 times larger than the continental United States).

-- U.S. Air Forces Central Command is the air component of USCENTCOM.
+- U.S. Army Forces Central Command.
+USARCENT is the land component of US-CENTCOM.
+Based in Kuwait, USARCENT is responsible for land operations in an area encompassing 4.6 million square miles (1.5 times larger than the continental United States). - U.S. Air Forces Central Command.
+USAFCENT is the air component of US-CENTCOM.
 Based in Qatar, USAFCENT is responsible for air operations and for working with the air forces of partner countries in the region.
-It also manages an extensive supply and equipment prepositioning program at several regional sites.

-- U.S. Marine Forces Central Command is the designated Marine Corps service component for USCENTCOM.
-Based in Bahrain, USMARCENT is responsible for all Marine Corps forces in the region.

-- U.S. Special Operations Command

-Central is a subordinate USCENTCOM

-unified command.
-Based in Qatar, SOCCENT is responsible for planning special

-operations throughout the USCENTCOM

-region, planning and conducting peacetime joint/combined special operations

-training exercises, and orchestrating

-command and control of peacetime and

-wartime special operations.
+It also manages an extensive supply and equipment prepositioning program at several regional sites. - U.S. Marine Forces Central Command.
+MARCENT is the designated Marine Corps service component for USCENT-COM.
+Based in Bahrain, MARCENT is responsible for all Marine Corps forces in the region. - U.S. Special Operations Command Central.
+SOCCENT is a subordinate unified command under USCENTCOM.
+Based in Qatar, SOCCENT is responsible for planning special operations throughout the USCENTCOM region, planning and conducting peacetime joint/combined special operations training exercises, and orchestrating command and control of peacetime and wartime special operations.